osate/website/source/setup-development.md

 The first group of variables determines the directory for the new eclipse installation.
 You can choose between (a) a root directory and a subdirectory within that root directory and (b) a full path to the installation directory.

 The next group determines the location of the workspace.
+Do not reuse an existing workspace as that will likely lead to problems.

 The git clone location is the root directory into which all git repositories are cloned.
 The tycho build requires that all git repositories share the same root directory.
+If you have (all or some) repositories cloned already you can re-use the clones.
+Make sure that all clones have the develop branch checked out (except osate2-ocarina, which has just a master branch).
+Also, make sure that they are up to date by issuing a _git pull_ command.

 Finally, choose how to access the git repositories.
-The default choice uses ssh access and requires ssh credentials, and your public key must be uploaded to github.
+The default choice uses ssh access and requires ssh credentials (click the key icon at the bottom to set this up), and your public key must be uploaded to github.
 The  *HTTPS (read-write)* option uses your Github username and password.
+When you choose https a variable for the user name will show up.
+Replace the default _anonymous_ with your github user name.

 ## 6. Install Eclipse